enketo/enketo-transformer/README.md

 ## Prerequisites

-1. Node v0.10.x is required.
-There is an [outstanding issue with Node v0.12.x](https://github.com/bsuh/node_xslt/issues/24).
+1. Node v0.10.x is required for now.
+There is an [outstanding issue with Node v0.12.x](https://github.com/albanm/node-libxslt/issues/15).
-2. Install libxslt and libxml2 with `(sudo) apt-get install libxml2-dev libxslt1-dev`

 ## Install as module